Skip to main content

 })

-With our Google app setup properly, necessary environment variables in place, and our loginByGoogleApi command implemented, we will be able to authenticate with Google while our app is under test.
+With our Google app setup properly, necessary environment variables in place, and our loginByGoogleApi command implemented, we'll be able to authenticate with Google while our app is under test.
 Below is a test to login as a user via Google, complete the onboarding process and logout.

 describe('Google', function () {